oskariorg/oskari-docs/md/documentation/bundles/framework/publisher2.md

 * loginUrl and registerUrl are shown as links for guest users to appropriate site pages
 * urlPrefix is used when displaying a preview for GFI popup.
 It is always appended with '/web/' and users language.
 * Optional: tools - Built-in plugin tools can be configured and values are unvalidated, therefore ensure valid values before use.
-The ´id´ must match the plugin class name. ´selected´ is true when the tool is selected by default.
+The `id` must match the plugin class name. `selected` is true when the tool is selected by default.
-´lefthanded´ is the config.location.classes definition for left handed layout.
+`lefthanded` is the config.location.classes definition for left handed layout.
-´righthanded´ is the config.location.classes definition for right handed layout.
+`righthanded` is the config.location.classes definition for right handed layout.
-´config´ contains individual plugin tool configurations.
+`config` contains individual plugin tool configurations.
-´classes´ accepts corners such as ´bottom left´ and ´top right´.
+Accepts corners such as `bottom left` and `top right`.
-When several plugins has the same ´classes´ value, then ´position´ is used for ordering the plugins.
+When several plugins has the same `classes` value, then `position` is used for ordering the plugins.
 These are default values and users can change them using the publisher.

 ```javascript